 It is useful to also examine the most frequently invoked sections in the cases before the High Courts and understand if there are variations in disposal times between these categories of cases.
-The figures below present the distribution of cases before the Bombay and Karnataka High Courts in the period of study, according to the provisions of the 1894 Act.
-Among the most commonly used provisions of the 1894 Act were Sections 4 (and 5A) (Publication of Preliminary Notification and Hearing of Objections), 6 (Declaration that land is required for a public purpose), 11 (Enquiry and award by the Collector), 17 (Special powers in case of urgency) 23 (Matters to be considered on determining compensation),, 28 (Collector may be directed to pay interest on excess compensation) and 30 (Dispute as to apportionment).
+Figures 12 and 13 present the disposal time of cases before the Bombay and Karnataka High Courts, grouped according to sections of the 1894 Act.
+Among the most commonly used provisions of the 1894 Act were Sections 4 (and 5A) (Publication of Preliminary Notification and Hearing of Objections), 6 (Declaration that land is required for a public purpose), 11 (Enquiry and award by the Collector), 17 (Special powers in case of urgency) 23 (Matters to be considered on determining compensation), 28 (Collector may be directed to pay interest on excess compensation) and 30 (Dispute as to apportionment).
 The sections that provide for reference to district courts and appeals to high courts have been left out of this analysis as they are purely procedural.
 It must be noted that many cases invoke multiple sections and therefore the cases may overlap between sections.